Fans -Track, Golf, Swimming Reflection Point

 John Dean– about Ben Crenshaw 2/22/2021

-I was good friends with the AD of the University of Houston, Harry Fouke.
-He ran the Athletic Department with a support staff of one.
+I was good friends with the University of Houston’s AD, Harry Fouke.
+He ran the athletic department with a one-person support staff.
 When he retired, they replaced him with a small army of staff.

 As I said, I played golf.
 Golf won.